fullmetalbrackets/blog/src/content/wiki/potato.md

 ## Information

 Bought for a measly $30, the early access price for the Sweet Potato.
 (Now costs $35.)
-This thing only barely uses any power and runs 24/7 as the main instance of Pi-Hole on my home network, and also runs my reverse proxy.
+This thing only barely uses any power and runs 24/7 as the main instance of Pi-Hole on my home network.